-Transfer requests may be made only after the completion of one full year of academic study.
-Regardless of the number of remaining credits to satisfy the minimum 20.5 required credits for the 2Y MBA degree, students approved to transfer into the 2Y Program must complete a minimum of 9 Kellogg elective credits and three quarters of full-time enrollment (a minimum of 3 credits/quarter) in their second year.
-They must fulfill the tuition obligations of three full-time quarters.
-Transfer requests must be submitted using this e-form by July 15.
+Regardless of the number of remaining credits to satisfy the minimum 20.5 required credits for the 2Y MBA degree, students approved to transfer into the 2Y Program must complete a minimum of 9 Kellogg elective credits and minimum three quarters of fulltime enrollment (a minimum of 3 credits/quarter) in their second year.
+They must fulfill the tuition obligations of at least three full-time quarters.